Local author with developmental disabilities publishes first book after years of hard work

-YOUNGSTOWN, Ohio (WKBN) – March is Developmental Disability Awareness Month, which highlights how important those with disabilities are to our community.
+YOUNGSTOWN, Ohio (WYTV) – March is Developmental Disability Awareness Month, which highlights how important those with disabilities are to our community.
 One Youngstown man is overcoming the odds by publishing his first book.

 Robbie Cosner, 25, is proof that no circumstance should come between you and your dreams.